cartierzhou/frank.lovecch.io/thoughts/_posts/2012-12-05-instructions-upon-death.markdown

 quote: I probably owe taxes.
 ---

 I will die.
-In the event that I die:
+In the event that I do:

 <h2>[obituary]</h2>
 I don't want my obituary to read dully.
 I was hoping that a group of my friends and loved ones might get together **\[any that might wish to volunteer\]**, along with someone who actually knows how to write, and hash something out.
 If they are not capable of producing something of caliber, I should like it to read: